-Four assignments 60% (15% each)
+Three assignments 60% (20% each)

-- Done in groups of two - For assignments only, you have three excused days throughout the term (rounded up to the nearest day) to account for any unforeseeable difficulties.
+- Done individually - For assignments, you have three excused days throughout the term (rounded up to the nearest day) to account for any unforeseeable difficulties.
 After that no late submission will be accepted - Submissions are handled electronically (i.e., through Brightspace).
 Technical problems do not exempt you from late policy, so if you wait until the last minute and then have issues with your connection, it will still count as a late submission.
 Consequently, you are advised to - 1.
 Periodically upload you progress - 2.
 Attempt to submit your final submission early (e.g., at least one hour in advance of the due date and time) and - 3.
 Download the submitted files to make sure they are correct